FordArthur/chess-ix/README.md

-# im begging you to work
+# Oh hey it works!
+kind of